Skip to content

 Difference Between Kinetic Energy and Potential Energy

-K.E. = 1/2mv2P.E. = mgh
+K.E. = 1/2mv2

-Solved Examples on Kinetic Energy?
+Solved Examples on Kinetic Energy

-Example 1: A vehicle having mass of 150 kg, is moving with a uniform velocity of 4 m/s.
+Example 1: A vehicle having a mass of 150 kg, is moving with a uniform velocity of 4 m/s.
 What is the amount of kinetic energy possessed by the vehicle?

 Solution:

-The mass of the vehicle, m = 150 kg,
+Mass of the vehicle, m = 150 kg,

-The velocity of the vehicle, v = 4 m/s
+Velocity of the vehicle, v = 4 m/s

-The kinetic of the vehicle is,
+Kinetic of the vehicle is,

 \begin{aligned}\text{K.E.}&=\dfrac{1}{2}mv^2\\&=\dfrac{1}{2}\times150\text{ kg}\times(4\text{ m/s})^2\\&=1200\text{ J}\end{aligned}